 opportunities to students with disability to access internship opportunities.

 The Stepping Into program involves a recruitment process and includes an

 application, interview and selection processes with employers.
 Successful

 applicants will have the opportunity to complete a paid work experience program

 with one of our participating employers.
-You will also be required to participate in a student briefing at the
+You will also be required to participate in a one-on-one interview at the

 commencement of the program.